 ... rest with us when the Lord Jesus is revealed from heaven with his mighty angels, in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.

 So, the first two words of the book of Revelation tell us what it is about.
 It is an unveiling ... or pulling back of the curtain from things that were previously hidden and unknown.
 Many new and enhanced things will be given to us from our Lord here, including a far greater understanding of His person and future work.
 Up to this point in the Bible, Christ Jesus has been set forth as the Lamb of God … appointed for sacrifice ... the meek and lowly one who quietly went to his cross like a sheep to the slaughter.
-But, what a contrast we will find in him here in the Revelation.
-In these pages, he steps forth as the Lion of the tribe of Judah (Revelation 5:5) who roars over the Earth and shakes it to its foundations.
+But, what a contrast we will find here in the Revelation.
+In these pages, he steps forth as the Lion of the tribe of Judah (Revelation 5:5), who roars over the Earth and shakes it to its foundations.
 Revelation reveals Jesus as he now is ... and evermore shall be ... the Son of God glorified ...
 King of Kings and Lord of Lords … Lion of the Tribe of Judah.
-When he walked among us on Earth, two thousand years ago, his glory was veiled and hidden.
-He steps forth on these pages in all the blinding glory of the sun shining in his strength.
+Two thousand years ago, when Jesus walked among us here on Earth, his glory was veiled and hidden.
+But, here in the Revelation, he steps forth in all the blinding glory of the sun shining in his strength.

 But of that day and hour knoweth no one, not even the angels of heaven, neither the Son, but the Father only.
 Matthew 24:36